A Brief History

 Prior to the 1991 activity Pinatubo had been dormant for hundreds of years.
 Covered by trees and jungle, the volcano was hidden and pretty much forgotten.
 This incident stands as a terrifying reminder that this could happen in the US or Europe, or anywhere volcanic activity takes place.

 Dormant volcanoes are not dead, they are just sleeping.
-Where do you think the next big one will hit?
+Question for students (and subscribers): Where do you think the next big one will hit?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!